Choose from among seven housing options, each one with its own unique personality, amenities, activities and traditions.

 Which one will you call home?

-Tamarack is home to over 350 residents on 12 floors and is part of the First Year Residential Experience (FYRE) program.
-It also has 2 outdoor floors, the indoor adventures floor, and the Honors Learning Community.
-Fun fact: This is is the tallest building in Beltrami County!
-Upper-floor rooms and the 12th floor lounges let you view the lake, the city of Bemidji, and the beautiful North country – the views are amazing!
+Tamarack is home to more than 350 residents on 12 floors and is also part of the First-Year Residential Experience (FYRE) program.
+It also has two floors for students interested in outdoor adventure, an indoor adventures floor and the Honors Learning Community.
+A fun fact: Tamarack is the tallest building in Bemidji!
+Upper-floor rooms and the 12th-floor lounges let you view the lake, the city and the beautiful north country.
+The views are incredible!

-Pine is a community for upperclassmen.
+Pine is a welcoming community for upperclassmen.
 It is the smallest hall on campus, housing 107 residents on four floors.
-Every double sized room is offered as a single.
+Every double-sized room is offered as a single.
 Though small in size, Pine is big on great amenities.
-The penthouse lounge offers beautiful views, the lower level features a spacious game room with fireplace and a comfortable study lounge.
-Pine floors are single gender.
+The penthouse lounge offers beautiful views, and the lower level features a spacious game room with fireplace and a comfortable study lounge.
+Pine floors are single-gender.

-Cedar is oriented towards families, featuring two- and three-bedroom apartments available to single-parent families.
-In addition to a secure playground for children and a play space in the basement, the building features an adjacent parking lot and access to on-campus facilities via underground walkways.
+Cedar is reserved for single parents and their children, featuring two- and three-bedroom apartments.
+In addition to a secure playground and a play space in the basement, the building features an adjacent parking lot and access to on-campus facilities via underground walkways.